 With such intense focus on digital marketing these days, business owners can overlook the fact that there are actual, physical places to interact with the buying public.
-Now that spring is here and summer is on the way, it’s a good time to rediscover the possibilities of “street marketing.”
+It’s always a good time to rediscover the possibilities of “street marketing.”
 Here are seven strategies to consider:

 2. Dispatch employees into a crowd or neighborhood.
 Have staff members walk around outdoor events or busy areas with samples or brochures.
 Just be sure to train them to be friendly and nonconfrontational.
+You may drive away customers if you are too aggressive.
 If appropriate, employees might wear distinctive clothing or even costumes or sandwich boards to draw attention.

 3. Leave brochures at local businesses.
 While employees are walking the streets, they may encounter other businesses, such as hair salons and fitness centers, that allow visitors to leave marketing brochures.
 Some let you leave such information for free, but others may charge a nominal fee.
-Instruct employees to ask first.
+Instruct employees to ask first and respect the other businesses!

-4. Post fliers.
+4. Post Flyers.
 Institutions such as libraries, universities and apartment buildings often have bulletin boards where businesses can post information about services or events.
-Take advantage of such venues.
+Take advantage of such venues because they usually have a lot of foot traffic.

 5. Host a reception or social event.
 Street marketing doesn’t have to happen on the street.
 You can become the event by sponsoring a gathering at a restaurant or similar venue.
 Socializing tends to put current customers and prospects in an approachable mood and gives you a chance to talk up your latest products or services.